PCazzaniga/SIMPLE-Language/docs/manual.md

 - A [call](#Function-call) to a function, between `()`.

 ### Scope
-A scope contains a one or more:
+A scope contains one or more:
 - [Comments](#Comment).
 - [Instructions](#Instruction), each terminated by `,`.
 - [Conditional](#Conditional-statement) statements.
 - [Loop](#Loop-statement) statements.

 The last element of the scope is terminated by `;`.
-Only one `;` is needed if multiple scopes end on the same line, none if the function also ends there.
+Only one `;` is needed if multiple scopes end on the same line.
 The last element cannot be a comment but can be a [return](#Return).
 If a scope is contained in another scope, all its elements are indented with **one** more tabulation than those of the other, starting from 1.
 E.g.